 But, let me be crystal clear.
 When I speak of the pervasiveness of ‘caste’ attitudes I’m really speaking about feudal Pakistan and its tribal networks from which most of Pakistan’s landowning communities originate.
-Even recruitment into the army is mostly restricted to these groups.
+Even recruitment into the Pak Fauj (army) is mostly restricted to these groups.
 Yes, it is absolutely the case that colonial notions of the martial race theory predetermine who gets recruited into the military establishment.
 In the cities or their urban heartlands, things are different and not necessarily for the better.

 Talk about being confused!